AwesomeContainer/wdocker-caddy/README.md

 # wdocker-caddy
 Windows Docker container: Caddy

+Provided as-is.
+I do not own the software used in this container nor do I support it.
+If there is an issue with the container, please open up an issue on GitHub.

 ## Introduction
 This is a Windows container, built using Docker.
 In order to use this container, you have to be running Windows 10 1809 or Window Server 1809 and a recent copy of Docker up and running.